michaelockenden/algorand-flask/blog/blogpost.md

 {% endblock %}
 ```

-I also added a route to this mnemonic from `views.py`.
-This route instead uses the current account.
+I also added a route to this mnemonic in `views.py`.
+This route uses the current account instead of creating a new one.

 ```python
 @main_bp.route('/mnemonic')